 Cape Fear River Trail

-The trail is a 10-foot wide paved path for walkers, joggers, bicyclists, and others utilizing non-motorized transportation.
-It winds for nearly four miles, one- way, through a beautiful blend of trees, plants and wildlife with spectacular views of the river.
+The trail is a 10-foot wide paved path for walkers, joggers, bicyclists and others utilizing non-motorized transportation.
+It winds for nearly 5.3 miles, one-way, through a beautiful blend of trees, plants and wildlife with spectacular views of the river.
 The terrain can be flat or slightly hilly.
-In addition to the wooden bridges, including one covered bridge, there is a 700-foot boardwalk through the marsh and wetlands near Clark Park.
+In addition to the wooden bridges, including one covered bridge, there is over 1,000 feet of boardwalk through the marsh and wetlands along the trail.

 Before You Go